roshan0708/Tindog/README.md

 # Tindog
+•	Tools used - Bootstrap and pure JavaScript
-This is a landing page of a web application named Tindog and it is solely based on famous dating and social-networking site Tinder.
-Unlike Tinder, this is especially built for dogs and other animals.
+•	Built a responsive landing of a web application based on a famous dating application Tinder.

-# Frameworks Used
-Bootstrap